Get

 7. Be Careful With Lawn Maintenance

 Having a weed and pest-free backyard is preferable while playing outdoors; however, what you use for pest and weed control is an important decision.
 Many fertilizers and weed control products are dangerous to dogs, so it’s best to choose organic products without the inclusion of harsh chemicals or weed by hand.
 Some herbicides are considered safe if the dog is kept off the lawn until it dries.
-If you’re unsure what to buy, you can seek your veterinarian’s advice on suggestions for safe, dog-friendly products for a luscious, weed-free yard.
+If you’re unsure what to buy, you can seek a veterinarian’s advice on suggestions for safe, dog-friendly products for a luscious, weed-free yard.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 8. Keep Pests Under Control